-Whether you’re learning HTML or are already a seasoned user, editors are valuable tools for any web developer or website designer.
-These programs can help web developers design a website, check for errors, and experiment with different text designs and layouts.
-Here, we compiled a comprehensive list of the best HTML editors for Mac, Windows, and Linux systems support in 2020.
+Whether you’re learning HTML or are already a seasoned user, editors are valuable tools in web development and web design.
+The best HTML editors help web developers design websites, check for errors, and experiment with different text designs and layouts.
+In this article, we have compiled a comprehensive list of the top HTML editors for Mac, Windows, and Linux.

 These programs are not only popular, but they’re also well-reviewed and reliable.
 If you’re looking for a modern and well-designed HTML editing program, you’ve come to the right place.
 In addition to editors that cost money to use, we also share our picks for the best free HTML editors and the best online HTML editors.

 What Is an HTML Editor?

-An HTML editor is a type of code editing program that allows you to write HTML (HyperText Markup Language), and some even allow you to preview the results in real-time.
+An HTML editor is a type of code editing program that allows you to write HyperText Markup Language, or HTML for short.
+Some even allow you to preview the results in real time.
 The preview function of a real-time HTML editor is important because it allows users to validate the code, ensuring it will work when uploaded to a site.

-HTML editors are created specifically for working with HTML, but some programs are multifunctional.
+HTML editors are created specifically for working with HTML5, but some programs are multifunctional.
 Whether you have an HTML5 editor or an editor that works with a range of programming languages, you should be able to experiment with various site layouts and web designs.
-They also allow you to correct errors and check your work before the site goes live.
+You should also be able to correct errors and check your work before the site goes live.

 There are two main types of HTML editors: